Metropolitan Atlanta Rapid Transit Authority

-After 2000, expansion of the MARTA system stalled, after the completion of three new rail stations north of the Interstate 285.
+Expansion of the MARTA system stalled after the completion of three new rail stations in 2000.
 In 2016, Atlanta voters approved a historic sales tax increase to raise $2.7 billion over 40 years, in order to significantly expand the MARTA system (dubbed the More MARTA program), including 29 miles of light rail transit, 13 miles of bus rapid transit, arterial rapid transit, transit centers and multiple infill MARTA stations.
 Since its inception, the More MARTA program has been criticized for slow progress, delays, and reversals on executing its list of expansion projects.